ASD-Blueprint/desktop.gov.au/blueprint/platform.md

 Based on the above conditions, the user will either be allowed, prompted for multi-factor authentication, or blocked.

-#### Design Decisions

-The tables below describe the Conditional Access design decisions applicable to all agencies and implementation types, as well as any additional design decisions specific to cloud native or hybrid implementations.

-##### Conditional Access Design Decisions for all agencies and implementation types
+Table 19 Conditional Access Design Decisions for all agencies and implementation types.

 Decision Point | Design Decision | Justification
 --- | --- | ---
 Conditional Access Enabled| Device Based | To meet security and business requirements.
 This allows only approved and agency issued devices access to the Agency’s resources.

-##### Conditional Access configuration for all agencies and implementation types
+Table 21 Additional Conditional Access Design Decisions for hybrid implementations

 Configuration | Value | Description
 --- | --- | ---